 TGbn editor: please change the 4th paragraph in 9.4.2.326 802.11be as follows

 The LinkID subfield contains the link identifier that corresponds to the link for which the direct link transmissions are going to occur.
 This field is reserved if the Direction subfield is equal to any value but 2 (Direct link).

+[#2624, #3351, #2634, #2387, #3343, #270] The LLI Requested subfield specifies if the use of the low latency indication (LLI) mode is being requested for the traffic of the SCS stream described by the QoS Characteristic element.
+The LLI Requested is set to 1 if the use of LLI mode is being requested for the traffic of the SCS stream described by the QoS Characteristic element and is set to 0 otherwise.
+The LLI Requested field is reserved if the QoS Characteristic element is sent by a non-UHR non-AP STA or a UHR non-AP STA that does not support LLI or if the Direction subfield is 1.

 NOTE 1—The presence of the TID subfield is for any future expansion to enable carrying a TID value that is independent of the User Priority.